-The term CHRISTIAN to designate someone who believes Jesus is the Messiah is first used in Syrian Antioch.
+The term CHRISTIAN was first used in Syrian Antioch.
 The Bible doesn't state whether the term originated from those in or outside the church.
 The word CHRISTIAN occurs only three times in the New Testament (Acts 11:26, 26:28, 1Peter 4:16).

 What did the early church BELIEVE?

 The good news of God's kingdom brought by Jesus soon found its way to those who were not Jewish (e.g. Gentiles).
 The pace of God's truth spreading among the Gentiles increased after it was revealed to Peter in a vision that God wanted ALL people to have a relationship with him.

 1. Now it came to pass in Iconium that they went together into the synagogue of the Jews and spoke so powerfully that a great number of both Jews and Greeks believed.

 1. And after journeying through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
 2. And as was the custom with Paul, he went in to them and for three Sabbaths reasoned with them from the Scriptures, 3.
 Expounding and demonstrating that it was necessary for Christ to suffer and to rise from the dead, and testifying, "This Jesus, Whom I am proclaiming to you, is the Christ."
 4. Now some of them were convinced, and joined themselves to Paul and Silas, including a great multitude of devout Greeks, and of the chief women not a few.
 (Acts 14:1, 17:1-4)